2KTTeam/IMS/README.md

 # IMS API (Identity Management System)
 The IMS API is a system that manages user identities and access rights for projects.
-It allows users to securely share their information with projects that request it, using a combination of a secret code and an OTP (One-Time Password).
+It allows users to securely share their information with projects that request it, using a combination of a persnal IMS code and an OTP (One-Time Password).
 Users can also edit their profile information, such as photos and files, and have full control over their data